sfnxboy/AutosRUs/README.md

   theme(axis.text.x = element_text(angle=90,hjust=1,vjust=.5)) #rotate x-axis labels 90 degrees
 ```

-###	Plot and identify distribution characteristics of a given dataset.
+###	Plot and identify distribution characteristics of a given dataset

 Its important to understand how data is categorized:
 - Continuous: Numerical data that can be infinitely precise